Akanha17/coreJsFundamentals/javascript/async/callbacks.md

 ### 1. Callback

-- A **callback** is a functiion passed into another function to be executed later.
+- A **callback** is a function passed into another function to be executed later.

 Example: